kevchant/GitHub-AzureSynapseLinkforSQLServer2022/README.md

 Example of a state-Based deployment for [Azure Synapse Link for SQL Server 2022](https://learn.microsoft.com/en-us/azure/synapse-analytics/synapse-link/sql-server-2022-synapse-link?WT.mc_id=DP-MVP-5004032).

 It deploys first stops the link running.
 It then deploys updates to a database running in SQL Server 2022 before starting the link again.
-Based on a blog post I wrote called '[A complete CI/CD experience for Azure Synapse Link for SQL Server 2022](https://www.kevinrchant.com/2022/10/20/a-complete-ci-cd-experience-for-azure-synapse-link-for-sql-server-2022/)'.
+Based on a blog post I wrote called '[A GitHub CI/CD experience for Azure Synapse Link for SQL Server 2022](https://www.kevinrchant.com/2022/10/20/a-complete-ci-cd-experience-for-azure-synapse-link-for-sql-server-2022/)'.

 It contains an example YAML file that you can use as a YAML pipeline in Azure Pipelines.
 You can find it in the AzureDevOpsTemplates folder.
 In order to use it in Azure Pipelines you can either import or fork this repository into another GitHub repository, or into [Azure Repos](https://bit.ly/3s4uO77).